Fast Concurrent Data Sketches: Introduction

-But this approach raises a new difficulty: relaxed consistency is defined wrt a deterministic specification, whereas sketches are randomised.
-Therefore, we first need to de-randomise the sketch's behaviour.
-We do this by delegating the random coin flips to an oracle and considering the set of executions of a deterministic sequential sketch that uses this oracle.
+We proceed to show that our algorithm satisfies relaxed consistency.
+But this raises a new difficulty: relaxed consistency is defined with regards to a deterministic specification, whereas sketches are randomised.
+We therefore first de-randomise the sketch's behaviour by delegating the random coin flips to an oracle.
 We can then relax the resulting sequential specification.
 Next, because our concurrent sketch is used within randomised algorithms, it is not enough to prove its linearisability.
-Rather, we prove that our generic concurrent algorithm instantiated with sequential sketch $S$ satisfies \emph{strong linearisability}~\cite{Wojciech} wrt the relaxed de-randomised sequential specification of $S$.
+Rather, we prove that our generic concurrent algorithm instantiated with sequential sketch $S$ satisfies \emph{strong linearisability}~\cite{Wojciech} with regards to a relaxed sequential specification of the de-randomised $S$.

-We then analyse the error of the two relaxed sketches under random coin flips, with an adversarial scheduler that may delay operations in a way that maximises the error.
+We then analyse the error of the relaxed sketches under random coin flips, with an adversarial scheduler that may delay operations in a way that maximises the error.
 We show that our concurrent $\Theta$ sketch's error is coarsely bounded by twice that of the corresponding sequential sketch.
-The ratio between the error of the concurrent Quantiles sketch and that of the sequential one approaches one as the stream size tends to infinity.
+The error of the concurrent Quantiles sketch approaches that of the sequential one as the stream size tends to infinity.

+\paragraph{Main contribution} In summary, this paper tackles an important practical problem, offers a general efficient solution for it, and rigorously analyses this solution.
+While the paper makes use of many known techniques, it combines them in a novel way.
+Alistarh et al.~\cite{alistarh2018distributionally} present a formalisation for randomised relaxation of an object that has a sequential specification.
+Sketches have randomised statistical guarantees, and as such do not have a sequential specification.
+Therefore, defining the relaxed behaviour of these objects is non trivial.
+The main technical challenges we address are (1) devising a high-performance generic algorithm that supports real-time queries concurrently with updates without inducing an excessive error; (2) proving the relaxed consistency of the algorithm; and (3) bounding the error induced by the relaxation in both short and long streams.